 THREE iconic aircraft from yesteryear will bring history to life at the Wales Airshow this summer.

-This summer marks the third consecutive year for the Wales Airshow in Swansea.
+This summer marks the fifth consecutive year for the Wales Airshow in Swansea.

 This post is also available in: Welsh